drodriguez56/lotifyMe/README.md

  - Display view to the user when finish uploading one pick to confirm information correct.

  - Add option of creating more than one pick at a time for the same day of draw

+ - Change display of picks on my picks list for user to know when a pick is pending for drawing

+ - Add footer of copyrights

+ - Create About, FAQ, Contact us and Team pages

+ - Impruve mobile display